corentinleroux/ML-Project-M2IKSEM/README.md

 - Go to website folder and run `flask run`
 - For the debug mode, run `FLASK_APP=app.py FLASK_ENV=development flask run`
+- Website is also available online at : https://shouldyoudivorceml.herokuapp.com/
+- The auto-deploiement website using Heroku and github-pages doesnt work since the big security issue encountred by both platform on April.

 ## Dataset